aws/aws-cdk/packages/@aws-containers/aws-ecs-builder/README.md

 In addition to using the default service extensions that come with this module you can choose to implement your own custom service extensions.
 The `ServiceExtension` class is an abstract class you can implement yourself.
-The following example implements a custom service extension could be added to a service in order to autoscale it based on CPU:
+The following example implements a custom service extension that could be added to a service in order to autoscale it based on CPU:

 ```js